LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 If we head to our browser and open up our developer tools, we can now see a list of the planets.
 Then using ``pickPlanet()`` and ``addDestinationInfo()``, select a planet at random from ``listedPlanets`` and pass that information to ``addDestinationInfo()``.
 Reload your page and check out your site to see the mission target information.

-Pass the information you have fetched about your planet to the ``addDestinationInfo()`` function in ``scriptHelpers.js`` and use that function to update the planetary info!

-Be sure to include the appropriate variables in the template literals!

 The End Result
 --------------